akashdeepmaity4/BoronNotes/readme.md

 1. Native dark mode and Industry-standard IDE inspired look.
 1. Minimal, snappy, reliable.
 Easy to get into even as a beginner.
 1. Fully locally ran.
-Your notes stay ON YOUR DEVICE ( [terms and conditions](TermsandConditions.md) apply ).
+Your notes stay ON YOUR DEVICE

 ## HIGHLIGHTS